 I talked about the beef, above.
 While I prefer sirloin, it’s pricier than round steak, and both hangar and skirt, which in the past were budget cuts have soared in price with their recent popularity.

 For either sirloin or round, you might find small roasts on sale for less than the price of steaks (even on sale) and they can be cut into steaks at home and then cut into strips.
-Since that’s likely more beef than you’d need for this recipe, a great solution is to prepare it all and divide it into packs to freeze and have ready for your next stir fry.
+Since that’s likely more beef than you’d need for this recipe, a great solution is to prepare it all and divide it into packs to freeze and have it ready for your next stir fry or favorite dish.

 Watch for beef to be on sale in the fall and around holidays, especially Christmas through New Year, and the lesser steaks and roasts (like round) to be at a great low in January.
 Something has to be done with the rest of the beef after all the fancy Holiday roasts are sold!
 Stock up and freeze.

 While you can usually pick up the Chinese ingredients at a well-stocked grocery, you’ll likely find them for far less at an Asian market.
-Watch for sales around the Chinese New Year, too, often unadvertised and stock up on items you’ll use throughout the year.
+Watch for sales around the Chinese New Year at the grocery, too, often unadvertised, and stock up on items you’ll use throughout the year.

 Ginger is rarely on sale and most recipes call for a small amount.
 Keep it in your freezer and you can slice or grate right from the frozen state, depending on how frozen it gets.
 You may need to thaw for just a few minutes.